xsf/xmpp-providers-website/content/blog/2024-03-28-xmpp-providers-server.md

 ---
-title: XMPP Providers Support Chat and Server
+title: XMPP Providers Server
 date: 2024-03-28
 ---

-## XMPP Providers Server
+## Server Setup

 We recently started to set up our own XMPP server to provide a [support chat](/blog/2024-03-11-xmpp-providers-chat/).
 Our goal was to automate as much as possible to reduce the maintenance effort to a minimum.